The Top 5 Winter Foot Problems & What to Do about Them

 4. Fractures: No matter what winter sport you engage in, be sure to train properly before starting out so you can maintain good form and reduce the chances of slipping, twisting an ankle and falling.
 Skiers, skaters and snowboard enthusiasts are particularly prone to accidents that may result in a fractured ankle or metatarsal.
 Running or simply walking on uneven surfaces, especially those with patches of ice, also increase the risk of a foot fracture.
 Here again, wearing properly fitted shoes or boots with padded socks can reduce the risks by ensuring that the feet are optimally protected.
 Also consider the use of ice grips or traction devices that can easily attach to the bottoms of shoes or boots and help prevent slipping on icy surfaces.

 5. Foot Pain: Foot pain has multiple causes and can happen any time, anywhere.
 But if you want to stay active during the cold weather and avoid being sidelined by pain or discomfort, be sure to see your doctor or a foot health professional if pain lasts more than a couple of days and has no obvious cause.
 Although not a substitute for a visit to a health professional, you might first try our foot pain self-assessment tool to get some ideas of what might be causing your pain and what to do about it.

-Also note that if you are an avid outdoor sports enthusiast who spends long periods in the cold, or if you have diabetes, which can compromise circulation to the legs/feet, you may be at risk for frostbite.
+Also note that if you are an avid outdoor sports enthusiast who spends long periods in the cold, or if you have diabetes or peripheral arterial disease, which can compromise circulation to the legs/feet, you may be at risk for frostbite.
 Learn more from the American Academy of Orthopaedic Surgeons: http://orthoinfo.aaos.org/topic.cfm?topic=a00193.